-Cuba is one of the largest islands in the world, 1,250km long and 191km wide, with and area of 114,000km².
-It is about the size of England and dominates the Caribbean landscape.
+Cuba is one of the largest islands in the world, 1,250 km long and 191 km wide, with an area of 114,000 km².
+It is about the size of England, dominates the Caribbean landscape and is home to 11 million people.
 It belongs to the Greater Antilles.
-Cuba is home to 11 million people.

-Despite its abundant karst and caves, the speleologic research in Cuba is rather small.
-This is rather logical, as the country is rather poor and the people do not have much time to spend for hobbies.
-But the extraordinary caves were discovered by foreign cavers during the last decade and so cantinuous expeditions to Cuba are organized, especially from British cavers.
+Despite its abundant karst and caves, the speleological research in Cuba is rather small.
+This is obviously because the country is rather poor and the people do not have much time to spend for hobbies.
+But since the 1990s extraordinary caves were discovered by foreign cavers.
+International expeditions to Cuba are always popular, especially among British cavers.
 The result is a continuous exploration of Cuban caves, and still a lot of virgin soil.